gonjavi/RailsMicro-reddit/README.md

  ###  How to create a comment on the console

-The migration have the follwing fields user_id, post_id, and comment, according to that you need that information to create a comment, look the example:
+The comment migration have the follwing fields user_id, post_id, and comment, according to that you need that information to create a comment, look the example:

 - c = Comment.new(user_id: 1, post_id: 1, comment: "it is really good")
 - c.save!    it should return true